• Skip to primary navigation

 Tips

-• If using dried chickpeas, soak them overnight before cooking them; once cooked, you may want to remove the skins by running the cooked chickpeas under cold water.
-USe your fingers to remove the skins.
+• If using dried chickpeas, soak them overnight before cooking them; once cooked, you may want to remove the skins by running them under cold water.
+Use your fingers to remove the skins.

 • For canned chickpeas, drain and rinse the chickpeas in a colander to remove the aquafaba or save the aquafaba in a separate container for another recipe.

-• I use a vegetable chopper to expedite the chopping process and make all the vegetable uniform in shape.
+• I use a vegetable chopper to expedite the chopping process and make all the vegetables uniform in size.

-• The salad flavor enhances overtime, so refrigerating it for an hour or so is recommended before serving.
+• The salad flavors enhance over time, so refrigerating it for an hour or so is recommended before serving.

 • Serve as a side dish or a main salad.

-• I make this salad and enjoy it all week long for a quick and easy lunch.
+• I make this salad and enjoy it all week for a quick and easy lunch.

 • Or, serve as an entree salad with grilled tofu or tempeh.
 I also like to add quinoa, barley, farro, or brown rice.